Krehbiel's path helped launch XR degree

 Logan Krehbiehl (second from right) completed a summer internship with Milwaukee Tool.

-Senior Computer Science and Information Technology (CSIT) major Logan Krehbiel had the opportunity to create his own degree path.
+Senior Computer and Information Technology (CSIT) major Logan Krehbiel had the opportunity to create his own degree path.
 What started as a degree in biomedical engineering has since transitioned into a degree in CSIT with a focus in Game Design and Virtual Reality.

 Logan's experiences in his coursework and his manufacturing co-op allowed him to help pave the way for Trine’s Extended Reality (XR) degree, which began accepting students during the fall semester of 2022.
 In this program, students can learn about implementing virtual or augmented reality in fields like gaming, product testing, and modeling.
 These products can then be used in a wide variety of fields – from sports to medicine to manufacturing.